Frequently asked questions at www.jyotish-yagya.com

 The fact is that yagyas help to pay off karmic debt.
 Some debts are huge.
 Doing yagyas is like making installment payments on a debt so that the balloon payment at the end is not so big.
 So we may not see results from the first few payments, but then one day, we get an accounting of the debt and are surprised that it has become so much smaller.

-A. A red or an orange thread is tied around the hand of a man because traditionally it is protective of all negative influences.
-It is tied on the left hands of women for their protection as well as that of their husbands.
-The thread is optional,
+A. A red or an orange thread is tied around the wrist of a man by the Pandit because traditionally it is protective of all negative influences.
+It is tied on the left wrist of women for their protection as well as that of their husbands.
+Women wear the thread around their left and men around their right hand.

 Q. Why don't you offer 'B' level special intention yagyas.